mohiva/play-silhouette/README.md

 ## Donation

 If you like the project, please consider to support my "[New MTB for spring]" campaign.
-This is your change to give something back.
+This is your chance to give something back.

 <a target="_blank" style="border:none;" href="http://www.gofundme.com/7qyupykw?utm_medium=wdgt" title="Visit this page now."><img style="border:none;" src="https://funds.gofundme.com/css/3.0_donate/green/widget.png"></a>